libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

-You can verify this by comparing the position detected by :func:`~quippy.crack.find_crack_tip_stress_field`,  stored in the `crack_pos` attribute, with the positions of atoms that visually look to be near the tip --- `Ctrl+Right click` on atoms in the AtomEye viewer window to print information about them, including their positions.
+You can verify this by comparing the position detected by :func:`~quippy.crack.find_crack_tip_stress_field`,  stored in the `crack_pos` attribute, with the positions of atoms that visually look to be near the tip --- `right click` on atoms in the AtomEye viewer window to print information about them, including their positions.